Agentic AI Governance: Risk and Strategy for Enterprise Deployments

 Agentic AI Governance as a Procurement Decision

-The governance requirements for agentic AI are substantially more demanding than those for advisory AI.
+The governance considerations for agentic AI are substantially more demanding than those for advisory AI.
 Organisations that discover this after deployment face a difficult choice: accept a governance posture that does not match the risk profile of the deployment, or invest in retrofitting controls into a system that was not designed to accommodate them.

 Agentic AI deployments are not inherently higher risk than other forms of enterprise AI.
 They carry a different risk structure, one that concentrates risk in the space between actions rather than at the point of output review.
 Governance designed for that structure, built into procurement before vendor selection and into deployment design before go-live, is the mechanism that makes these deployments manageable.